Self-Management, Market Reform and the Spectre of Socialist Yugoslavia

 Filling a much-needed gap in English language literature, this book's interrogation of the Yugoslav socialist experiment offers insights for left projects and democratic socialist discussions today, as well as historians of Yugoslavia and revolutionary movements.

-Gal Kirn is a political theorist at TU Dresden.
+Gal Kirn is an open topic fellow at TU Dresden.
 He was previously a researcher at the JvE Academie in Maastricht, a research fellow at ICI Berlin and a fellow at Stuttgart's Akademie Schloss Solitude.
 He has edited books on neoliberalism, Althusser, Yugoslav black wave cinema and theories of post-Fordism.
 He is currently finishing the book The Partisan Counter Archive and editing a book on riots.

 3. Partisan Rupture I: The People’s Liberation Struggle

 4. Split with Stalin: A New Road to Socialism?